By Pradeep Pandey · Co-Founder · 26 min read · Updated

 | Aladtec by TCP (current) | Public safety, EMS, fire, small healthcare | G2: 4.3/5 (97 reviews) Capterra: 4.6/5 (17 reviews) | 2-4 weeks |

-| SimpleScheduleAI | Critical Access Hospitals, Texas | New service; in active pilot phase | 3-5 days |
+| SimpleScheduleAI | Critical Access Hospitals, Texas | New service; no public reviews yet | 3-5 days |

 | TCP Scheduling | Mid-market healthcare, hospitals 75-200 beds | Enterprise product; limited public reviews.
 Verify with TCP Software directly. | Confirm with vendor |